Lee Ann Newsom

-Lee Ann Newsom is an Associate Professor of Anthropology at the Pennsylvania State University at University Park.
+Lee Ann Newsom is an accomplished archaeologist, paleoethnobotanist, and wood anatomist who has retired after serving many years as an associate professor of anthropology at the Pennsylvania State University at University Park, and also as a professor at Flagler College in St. Augustine, Florida.
 She has written numerous books and articles.
 She was awarded a MacArthur Fellowship in 2002.

-Education and career
+Education

-Newsom received all of her degrees in Anthropology, all from the University of Florida.
+Newsom received all of her degrees in anthropology, all from the University of Florida.